How to Break Out of a Chronic Worry Loop

 If you are an “I worry about everything” person, a spiral of this nature interferes with your ability to function through the day, and inevitably has an ill effect on your mental health, and overall well-being.

 The ongoing COVID-19 outbreak has seen an unprecedented rise in the number of people struggling with anxiety and depression.
-A recent study by the Kaiser Family Foundation reported that nearly 56% of Americans have claimed that the pandemic has taken a toll on their mental health.
+A study by the Kaiser Family Foundation reported that over half of Americans have claimed that the pandemic has taken a toll on their mental health.

-Clearly, the country is dealing with a mass mental health crisis.
+Clearly, the country is dealing with a mass mental health crisis – as is much of the rest of the world.

 Given such circumstances, maybe you are prone to anxiety, or maybe not.
 Either way, being equipped with the right tools to get yourself out of excessive worrying can be a total game-changer in such times.